-Summaries of the core units of work from KS1-3 can be found in the full licensed syllabus.
+Summaries of the core units of work from KS1-3 can be found from page 65.
 These include component questions, assessment outcomes and pathway links.
 The Detailed Planning Folder contains detailed planning for all the core and focus units of work.
-These are listed from page 54.
+These are listed from page 61.
 Taken together these units would fulfil the requirements of the syllabus and offer a broad and balanced entitlement to RE.
 Some of these could be delivered as cross-curricular units of work.
 Schools are not required to use these; they are free to adapt them or to develop their own units of work as an alternative.